eahoegner/species-attribution/README.md

 This repo requires the historical emissions for CMIP7 ScenarioMIP emissions harmonisation, available at:
 <https://zenodo.org/records/17845154>

 Use the `global-workflow-xxx.csv`.

+The full workflow can be run with history only.
+Save the history file to `input_files`.
+Set `embargoed=False` in all notebooks.
+Results will be written to `data`, and plots to `data/plots`.

-It further requires scenario-data from ScenarioMIP CMIP7, which is currently still under embargo, will be available at:
+For running scenarios, it requires scenario-data from ScenarioMIP CMIP7, which is currently still under embargo, will be available at:
 <https://zenodo.org/records/19825038>

 Access can be requested per the instructions.